kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

  }
 ```

+There is already an ongoing effort to add [Pod level resource limits](#1592)
+that aims at adding a pod level `Resources` field in a similar fashion.

 In practice, the QoS-class resource information will be directly used in the CRI
 ContainerConfig (e.g.  CreateContainerRequest message).
 At this point, without
 resource discovery or access control kubelet does not do any validity checking